vonongit/TechHealth-CDK-Migration/IMPLEMENTATION.md

 ![Delete CDK Toolkit](Screenshots/delete-cdk-toolkit.png)

 **Delete Bucket Versions**
 - A similar issue occurred with the S3 buckets, even though cdk destroy was ran CDK retains S3 buckets to avoid accidental deletion.
 This means that there are existing versions of the buckets that still exist despite emptying the latest version of the bucket.
 These previous versions aren't even visible unless you toggle the versions tab in the console.

+**Resolution**
+- The resolution to this issue was to turn the S3 bucket versions on and delete all versions and content with it, after doing so the bucket was able to be fully deleted.

 **S3 buckets versions turned off**
 ![s3-bucket-versions-off-console](Screenshots/s3-bucket-versions-off-console.png)